nbilasals/nbilasals/README.md

 ### Hi there 👋

-**Nabilla** is an undergraduate Informatics Engineering student at Universitas Halu Oleo.
+I am an undergraduate Informatics Engineering student.

 I'm quite passionate in using _data_ and _AI_ to practical issues.
 I'm really excited about using technology to positively impact people's lives.
 I've worked on some projects that have given me experience in **data analysis** and **machine learning**.